-Accordingly, the best place to start in formulating a defensive strategy when faced with an unfair and deceptive trade practices claim is with the limitations and constraints built into the state statutory scheme themselves.
-As noted above, in states following the model Act, some cases can easily be dismissed if the plaintiff is not an individual consumer, is not purchasing a product for personal, family or household purposes, or has failed to exhaust administrative remedies, among other statutory defenses.
+Accordingly, the best place to start in formulating a defensive strategy when faced with an unfair and deceptive trade practices claim is with the limitations and constraints built into the state statutory schemes themselves.
+As noted above, in states following the Model Act, some cases can easily be dismissed if the plaintiff is not an individual consumer, is not purchasing a product for personal, family or household purposes, or has failed to exhaust administrative remedies.
 Further, the restrictions on a plaintiff's private right of action and the unavailability of attorney's fees and costs may limit the available recovery significantly.